About Conversion Optimizer

 - The campaign has a relatively stable conversion rate, with no major changes (such as redefining the conversion event or moving the conversion tracking code) within the last two weeks.

-- Raise your max. or target CPA bid to increase traffic and conversions.
-Lower your max. or target CPA bid if you want to lower your average CPA.
+- Raise your target CPA to increase traffic and conversions.
+Lower your target CPA if you want to lower your average CPA.
 Traffic will likely decrease.

-- We recommend not changing the CPA bid more than once every few weeks.
+- We recommend not changing your target CPA more than once every few weeks.
 This will give you time to account for any conversion delays and give Conversion Optimizer time to adjust.

 - Use Conversion Optimizer with existing campaigns.
 The longer a campaign has used conversion tracking and the more conversions it's received in the past 30 days, the more data that Conversion Optimizer can draw upon to make predictions.